zaufi/zaufi.github.com/_posts/2012-08-31-vbox-setup-new-vm.md

     Dir::Cache::Archives "/storage/ubuntu/archives";

-so u wouldn't need a rebind entry in the `/etc/fstab` :)
+so you wouldn't need a rebind entry in the `/etc/fstab` :)

-**ATTENTION** Make sure the user u r running VM from has write permissions to shared archives directory (on a host system), so `apt` (inside the VM) would be able to create a lock file and download new .deb files.
+**ATTENTION** Make sure the user you are running VM from has write permissions to shared archives directory (on a host system), so `apt` (inside the VM) would be able to create a lock file and download new .deb files.

-Before `mount -a` (or reboot) u may clean content of `/var/cache/apt/archives` to save some space whithin the VM.
+Before `mount -a` (or reboot) you may clean content of `/var/cache/apt/archives` to save some space whithin the VM.

 ### Important Notes